mycloudfun/kubernetes-the-hard-way-vagrant/README.md

 ### Step 05 - Generating Kubernetes Configuration Files for Authentication

 Run the **setup_kubeconfigs.sh** script in **scripts** folder to create all the required configuration files.
-Make sure you run this scrip from the kubeconfigs folder

 ```bash
 ./setup_kubeconfigs.sh
 ```

-Next copy the produced files to Worker instances:
+Next copy produced files to worker instances:

 ```bash
 for instance in worker1 worker2; do